MattiaAngelini/vue-front-end-practice-lab/README.md

 The project includes:

-Components like Header, Footer, Hero, CTA, Banner, and more.
+Components like Header, Footer, Hero, CTA, Carousel, and more.
 Advanced type safety with TypeScript for robust and maintainable code.
 Responsive design achieved with Bootstrap and custom CSS.
 Logic management through loops, data structures, and modern patterns.